CSSFUN CSSFUN

 CSSFUN scopes styles to the component, preventing style leakage and promoting modularity.
 It keeps both logic and styling in the same file for easier management.

-CSSFUN works with any framework, whether it’s React, Vue, or vanilla JavaScript.
-At just 1.5KB, it adds minimal overhead to your projects.
+CSSFUN is compatible with any environment.
+At just 1.7KB, it adds minimal overhead to your projects.

 CSSFUN can be used directly in the browser, eliminating the need for complex build tools or configurations.